kit8379/SyncDeathMessages/README.md

 ## Configuration

 The plugin's configuration file allows you to set up the Redis connection details, customize death messages, and more.
+You can also visit here: https://github.com/kit8379/SyncDeathMessages/tree/master/languages to find your prefered languages and replace it with your existing messages section.
 Here's an example of the config.yml file:

 ```yaml
 # It is also called a cluster id sometimes.